elmomoilanen/Bootstrap-sampling-distribution/README.md

 Sampling distribution obtained by the bootstrap resampling process makes it possible to compute the standard error and confidence interval for the statistic, both quantifying statistical accuracy of the measurement.
 Standard error is the standard deviation of obtained values of the statistic whereas confidence intervals are constructed using the bias-corrected and accelerated bootstrap approach (BCa) which makes adjustments for bias and skewness.

-At the moment, SciPy's API *stats.bootstrap* somewhat resembles this library but for example does not have integrated plotting.
+At the moment, SciPy's API *stats.bootstrap* somewhat resembles this library; however, it does not include integrated plotting, for example.

 ## Install ##